top of page

 The Records Keep Rolling In

 Modern editions mix scientific records with wild human feats.
-Guinness now gets over 50,000 applications a year—but only the most remarkable make the cut.
+Guinness now gets over 50,000 applications a year, the astonishing, the bizarre, and everything in between.
+All because one man couldn’t let a bird question go unanswered.

 ADVERTISEMENTS